 Conduct disorder is a mental health condition characterized by a behavioral pattern in which the child breaks age-appropriate social norms and rules.
+It may continue when the child is an adult.

 The condition affects children and adolescents.